epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-05-grub2-btrfs-support.markdown

 1. Using systemd-boot, forget about GRUB.
 	Require GPT and EFI.
 Which is I use MBR without EFI.

-2. Create a special /boot partition using ext4 for openSUSE BTRFS I finally use this method.
+2. Create a special /boot partition using ext4 for openSUSE BTRFS.
+	I finally use this method.

 3. Install GRUB2 from openSUSE.